 In addition to setting the foundation for serious oral problems, receding gums, like gum disease, has been linked to several very serious health issues, including heart disease, stroke, respiratory disease, cardiovascular disease, diabetes, Alzheimer’s disease, and pregnancy and birth complications.

-How do I prevent bacterial buildup in my mouth, and how are receding gums treated?
+How do I prevent bacterial buildup in my mouth?

 The best way to prevent receding gums is to use an effective oral hygiene program, which consists of brushing your teeth at least twice a day, flossing at least once a day, rinsing with a fluoride-enriched mouthwash/oral rinse, and having professional dental exams and cleanings every six months or as directed by Dr. Fondriest and your hygienist.